monomadic/ni-file/README.md

 # Native Instruments File Format

 Native Instruments file format support for rust.
-This library is the result of hundreds of hours of painstaking reverse engineering and research.
+This library will serve as a reference implementation is the result of countless hours of painstaking reverse engineering and research.

+This library is in a state of flux as we discover more the api will change rapidly, but we will soon stabilise on a 0.1 release.

 ## Features